gene Expression Analysis Resource

 PMID: 34172972

-Shreyash Sonthalia, Ricky S. Adkins, Joshua Orvis, Guangyan Li, Xoel Mato Blanco, Alex Casella, Jinrui Liu, Genevieve Stein-O’Brien, Brian Caffo, Ronna Hertzano, Anup Mahurkar, Jesse Gillis, Jonathan Werner, Shaojie Ma, Nicola Micali, Nenad Sestan, Pasko Rakic, Gabriel Santpere, Seth A. Ament, Carlo Colantuoni
+Shreyash Sonthalia, Brian Herb, Ricky S. Adkins, Joshua Orvis, Guangyan Li, Xiangyu Liao, Qingjie Yu, Xoel Mato Blanco, Alex Casella, Jinrui Liu, Genevieve Stein-O’Brien, Brian Caffo, Ronna Hertzano, Anup Mahurkar, Jin-Chong Xu, Jesse Gillis, Jonathan Werner, Shaojie Ma, Suel-Kee Kim, Nicola Micali, Nenad Sestan, Pasko Rakic, Gabriel Santpere, Seth A. Ament, Carlo Colantuoni

-Vast quantities of multi-omic data have been produced to characterize the development and diversity of cell types in the cerebral cortex of humans and other mammals.
-To more fully harness the collective discovery potential of these data, we have assembled gene-level transcriptomic data from 188 published studies of neocortical development, including the transcriptomes of >33 million single-cells, extensive spatial transcriptomic experiments and RNA sequencing of sorted cells and bulk tissues.
-Applying joint matrix decomposition to mouse, macaque and human data in this collection, we defined transcriptome dynamics that are conserved across mammalian neurogenesis and which elucidate the evolution of outer, or basal, radial glial cells.
-Decomposition of adult human neocortical data identified layer-specific signatures in mature neurons and, in combination with transfer learning methods in NeMO Analytics, enabled the charting of their early developmental emergence and protracted maturation across years of postnatal life.
-Interrogation of data from cerebral organoids demonstrated that while many molecular elements of in vivo development are recapitulated in vitro, specific transcriptomic programs in neuronal maturation are absent.
-We invite computational biologists and cell biologists without coding expertise to use NeMO Analytics and to fuel it with emerging data.
+To enable researchers to more fully harness the collective discovery potential of multi-omic data in the public domain, we have assembled gene-level transcriptomic data from ~200 studies of neocortical development and in vitro models.
+Applying joint matrix decomposition to mouse, macaque and human data, we define transcriptome dynamics that are conserved across neocortical neurogenesis and identify a program that emerges in ventricular progenitors, is later expressed in neurogenic outer, or basal, radial glia of primates, but is limited to gliogenic precursors in the rodent.
+Decomposition of adult human neocortical data identified layer-specific signatures in excitatory neurons, enabling the charting of their developmental emergence and protracted maturation, which is in stark contrast to the early peaking expression of layer-defining transcription factors.
+Interrogation of data from cerebral organoids demonstrated that while broad elements of in vivo development are recapitulated in vitro, many layer-specific transcriptomic programs in neuronal maturation are absent.
+We invite cell biologists without coding expertise to use NeMO Analytics in their research and to fuel it with their own emerging data.

 Joint decomposition of scRNA-seq data in the NeMO Analytics neocortical development data collection